ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs_faq.md

         breadcrumb_names: Blog List
 ```

-In these cases, the fallback implementation tries to translate the respective breadcrumb\_path elements with context "breadcrumb", which most likely are not translated.
-The best solution is to have proper path and names configuration and existing translations for the breadcrumb\_names' elements:
+In these cases, the fallback implementation tries to translate the respective `breadcrumb_path` elements with context `breadcrumb`, which most likely is not translated.
+The best solution is to have proper path and names configuration and existing translations for the elements of `breadcrumb_names`:

 ``` yaml
 custom_blog_index: